DigiCert KnowledgeBase - Technical Support-hero

 Fully remove the Client Authentication EKU from newly issued public TLS certificates (new, renewals, reissues, and duplicates).

-• Securing website only (HTTPS)
+• We use TLS certificates for securing website only (HTTPS)

 If using your SSL/TLS certificates solely for securing websites (HTTPS), then no action is required.
-However, DigiCert recommends reviewing your TLS certificate process to verify it only includes securing websites.

 If your organization requires the Client Authentication EKU in your DigiCert TLS certificates for mTLS or server-to-server authentication, then action is required.
-DigiCert has excellent options available for our customers and partners who require the client authentication EKU beyond May 1, 2026.
+DigiCert has excellent options available for our customers and partners who require the client authentication EKU beyond March 1, 2027.

 X9 PKI for TLS certificates

 Transition to DigiCert’s X9 PKI for TLS certificates to secure communications involving multiple organizations.
 Regulated by the ASC X9 standards body, X9 PKI is governed by an independent certificate policy unaffiliated with the browsers, but that ensures interoperability by using a common root of trust.
-X9 PKI for TLS certificates can have both client and server authentication EKUs, meeting today's unique need for control, security, flexibility, and scalability with encryption, identity, and cross-certification capabilities.
+X9 PKI for TLS certificates can have both client and server authentication EKUs, meeting today's unique need for control, security, flexibility, and scalability with encryption, identity, and crosscertification capabilities.
 Learn more about X9 PKI and schedule a consultation.

-Private trust
+Private Trust

-Transition to PKI as a service for business needs that are strictly internal.
+Transition to Private PKI as a service for business needs that are strictly internal.
 DigiCert can configure and operate a private PKI for your organization, leveraging our operational expertise and investments in security.
 Learn more.

 Affected TLS products